sronger/PSG_Predicting_Algorithm_Tags_and_Difficulty/README.md

 ### Predicting the Algorithm Tags and Difficulty for Competitive Programming Problems

 - This repository provides official PyTorch implementations for <b>Multi-Task PSG(Problem-Solving Guide)</b>.
+- This work has been accepted to the [AAAI2024 Workshop on AI for Education](https://ai4ed.cc/workshops/aaai2024).

 ### Authors